 1 Grünig E, Jansa P, Fan F, et al. Randomized trial of macitentan/tadalafil single-tablet combination therapy for pulmonary arterial hypertension.
 J Am Coll Cardiol.
 2024;83(4):473-484.

-2 Chin KM, Jansa P, Grünig E, et al. Effect on exercise capacity and long-term safety and tolerability of macitentan and tadalafil as a single-tablet combination in patients with pulmonary arterial hypertension from the A DUE open-label interim analysis.
-Oral Presentation presented at: American Thoracic Society (ATS); May 17-22, 2024; San Diego, CA.
+2 Ford HJ, Chin KM, Fan F, et al. Long-term treatment with single-tablet combination of macitentan and tadalafil in pulmonary arterial hypertension (PAH): final results from the A DUE open-label extension.
+Oral Presentation presented at: The American Thoracic Society (ATS) 2025 International Conference; May 16-21, 2025; San Francisco, CA.

 3 Grünig E, Jansa P, Fan F, et al. Supplement to: Randomized trial of macitentan/tadalafil single-tablet combination therapy for pulmonary arterial hypertension.
 J Am Coll Cardiol.
 2024;83(4):473-484.